jakobnissen/jakobnissen.github.io/posts/latency.md

 Most of the features that was deemed time critical did land between Julia 1.0-1.4, after which the developers [turned a large part of their attention to reducing latency](https://www.youtube.com/watch?v=xKrIp4ZVOrg&t=225s).

 ### The first obvious step: Cache more code
-The first, most promising avenue to dramatically reduce latency caused by compilation was to cache it.
+The first, most promising avenue to dramatically reduce latency caused by compilation was to cache more code.
-It was believed that in any given session, users would only need to redefine a tiny fraction of the total amount of compiled code, and therefore only should need to _compile_ a tiny fraction of the code and could theoretically load the rest from a cache serialised to disk.
+It was believed that in any given session, users would only need to (re)define a tiny fraction of the total amount of compiled code, and therefore only should need to _compile_ a tiny fraction of the code and could theoretically load the rest from a cache serialised to disk.

-Since Julia v1.0 (and before), Julia already cached compiled code in two places:
+Since Julia v1.0 (and before), Julia already has two distinct mechanisms for caching code:
 Code compiled during a session was cached in memory, and code compiled during package installation was cached to disk in a process known as _precompilation_.
 However, these two caching mechanisms were severely limited in the pre-1.5 period.
 To properly explain the issues, it's worth taking a detour to get an overview of the code caching systems in Julia.